 The cars were made meticulously, with even the rivets in the gas tank per the factory drawings, where no one would ever see them.
 He was quite proud that he followed the drawings carefully.

-There has always been some discussion (especially in the British press) as to how much was by Rosani, and how much by Jim Stokes, who fettled the cars once they were done.
+There has been discussion (especially in the British press) as to how much was done by Rosani, and how much by Jim Stokes, who fettled the cars once done.
 While Stoke's work was invaluable and very well done, the real construction was in Torino, as shots like this make clear.

 Here is a later shot of the D50 front suspension which I took of the D50 in the Revs collection in Florida.
 Just lovely workmanship.